Programming for HIP runtime compiler (RTC)#

-HIP lets you compile kernels at runtime with the hiprtc* APIs.
+HIP supports the kernels compilation at runtime with the hiprtc* APIs.
 Kernels can be stored as a text string and can be passed to HIPRTC APIs alongside options to guide the compilation.

-• But it does depend on COMGr.
-You may try to statically link COMGr into HIPRTC to avoid any ambiguity.
+• This library depends on Code Object Manager (comgr).
+You can try to statically link comgr into HIPRTC to avoid ambiguity.

-• Developers can decide to bundle this library with their application.
+• Developers can bundle this library with their application.

-To use HIPRTC functionality, HIPRTC header needs to be included first. #include <hip/hiprtc.h>
+To use HIPRTC functionality the header needs to be included:

 Kernels can be stored in a string: